 The second is a Windows level.
 These puzzles are specific to a windows operating system and you will need an installation of Windows to solve this level.
 These 2 levels are more complex, but will gain you more points when solved.

-Registering for Capture the Flag
+Registering to participate in Capture the Flag

 NOTE: No inappropriate user names or team names will be permitted!
 MAGIC reserves the right to disqualify you AND your team if it is determined that you and/or your team registered with any keyword, terms, or words with a negative connotation.
 This includes icons or emojis.